alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 As you can see in our raw layer, we have three input tables: `raw_listings`, `raw_hosts`, and `raw_reviews`.
 Now, it's time to create our first staging layer.
 In this layer, we will prefix every staging table or view with the `src` tag.
 Our goal here is to build three models: one for listings, one for hosts, and one for reviews.
 These models will be views built on top of the raw data in the `raw_listings`, `raw_hosts`, and `raw_reviews` tables.

 We will make some minor changes to these tables, such as renaming columns, as a first step in cleansing our data.
 In this section, we will implement the src_listings model together.
-Then, you will have the chance to implement the necessary src_reviews model through a guided lab and assess the src_hosts model as an individual task.
+Then, you will have the chance to implement the necessary src_reviews model through a guided lab and assess the src_hosts model as an individual task

-Let's go ahead and take a look.

 ---
+Creating a new model in the `models/src/` folder called `src_rlisting.sql`:

 So let's implement our first select statement where we are changing these column names.
 And it's a standard practice in the analytics community to use CTE common table expressions For all of our input sources.
 I will create a comfortable expression which points to the role listing stable.